yfuku/qmk_firmware/keyboards/owl8/keymaps/via/readme.md

-# The default keymap for owl8
+# The via keymap for owl8